Regent Hotels & Resorts: History

 In March 2006, Carlson renamed its Radisson Seven Seas Cruises as Regent Seven Seas Cruises and merged the cruise operation and Regent International Hotels under a common brand.
 In 2008, Regent Seven Seas Cruises was sold to Apollo Management, an investment company.
 Carlson retained ownership of the master Regent brand, along with the operations of Regent Hotels & Resorts around the world.

 In 2010, Carlson sold the Regent business to Formosa International Hotels, the largest listed hotel operator in Taiwan and owner of Grand Formosa Regent Taipei hotel in Taipei, Taiwan, which was opened by Regent's founders in 1990 as The Regent Taipei.
 Co-founder Robert Burns was appointed Honorary Chairman, and Ralf Ohletz as president.
 Ohletz had worked with another Regent co-founder, Adrian Zecha, for 25 years.

-In March 2018, IHG Hotels & Resorts (IHG) announced that it had agreed to buy a 51% majority stake in Regent Hotels for $39 million and planned to expand the brand's footprint to 40 hotels from the portfolio of six hotels at acquisition.
-This includes rebranding the iconic InterContinental Hong Kong, which initially opened as a Regent property in 1980, to a Regent property once again in 2022 following major renovations.
+In March 2018, IHG Hotels & Resorts (IHG) announced that it had agreed to buy a 51% majority stake in Regent Hotels for $39 million and planned to expand the brand to 40 hotels from six hotels at acquisition.
+This includes rebranding the InterContinental Hong Kong, which initially opened as a Regent property in 1980, to a Regent property once again in 2022 following major renovations.
 As part of the acquisition deal, IHG has the right to acquire the remaining 49% of Regent in a phased manner from 2026.
-New properties have since been signed in Kuala Lumpur, Chengdu, Shanghai and Jeddah, with IHG planning a careful rollout of the brand to ensure its exclusivity at the top end of the hospitality market.
+New properties have since been signed in Kuala Lumpur, Chengdu, Shanghai and Jeddah.

 Since the acquisition of Regent by IHG, the brand logo, monogram and identity were changed in May 2019, where IHG has positioned the brand as its top end offering in the luxury hotel segment.